Open Access - what, why and how

 Open Access policy at The University of Bergen

-- The University asks all employees to make their research publications available Open Access if possible, either through open research archives and/or through open publishing.
+The University asks all employees to make their research publications available open access if possible, either through open research archives and/or through open publishing.

-- Employees are encouraged to publish their scientific work with publishers that ensure Open Access, as far as such publishing does not conflict with academic freedom or the University’ goal to publish in reputable publishing channels.
+Employees are encouraged to publish their scientific work with publishers that ensure open access, as far as such publishing does not conflict with academic freedom or the University’ goal to publish in reputable publishing channels.

-- Students are encouraged to make their master thesis available in BORA as long as this does not come in conflict with publishing the thesis.
+Students are encouraged to make their master thesis available in BORA as long as this does not come in conflict with publishing the thesis.

-The Open Access policy adopted by the University board can be found here (in Norwegian): http://www.uib.no/filearchive/2012-088.pdf
+The working group’s recommendations and University board’s decision can be found here (in Norwegian): http://www.uib.no/filearchive/2012-088.pdf (case 88)

-National goals and guidelines for open access to research articles
+National goals and guidelines for Open Access to research articles

 From 22.08.2017 the government has implemented National goals and guidelines for open access to research articles.

-The government’s goal is that all pubclicly funded Norwegian research articles should be made openly available by 2024, and the government has established guidelines and measures for open access to research articles.
+The government’s goal is that all publicly funded Norwegian research articles should be made openly available by 2024, and the government has established guidelines and measures for open access to research articles.
 Read more.